Also known as

 Creeping Buttercup Overview

-Also known as creeping buttercup, this perennial weed is usually found growing in lawns and moist soils where they can root themselves deeply.
-It is found mainly in shaded gardens and woodlands.
-It propagates through stolons that run across the ground.
-Very little of the seed produced is viable and it is often eaten by animals.
+Also known as creeping buttercup, this perennial weed is usually found growing in lawns and moist soils and indicates that the soil structure may need improving.
+It is found mainly in shaded gardens and woodlands, and it propagates through stolons that run across the ground and become invasive.
+Regular weeding can remove it over time as its roots can be deep.
+Short-tongued bees can be found feeding on these bright yellow flowers between May and August.

 How to propagate Creeping Buttercup